What is a chatbot?

 Retrieval-based models: These models are much easy to build and give more predictable responses.
 These are not 100% accurate in providing responses, but you need to make sure that there are no grammatical mistakes in responses.
 These are more practical, and many algorithms and APIs are available for developers.

-They make use of context in conversation for selecting the best response from a predefined list of messages that they got trained.
-The context includes all previous messages of conversation, and earlier saved variables.
+They make use of context in the conversation for selecting the best response from a predefined list of messages that they got trained.
+The context includes all previous messages of conversation and earlier saved variables.
 The bot that doesn’t use context is stateless.
-So, it will provide response only to the latest users message, omitting all the previous chat history of the conversation.
+So, it will provide a response only to the latest user's message, omitting all the previous chat history of the conversation.

-Pattern-based heuristics: These are for choosing a response, and it can be done in many ways, based on machine learning classifiers to simple if-else logical conditions.
-Here, uncomplicated technology is used to set of rules, using patterns.
-This type of models are very popular for entertainment bots.
+Pattern-based heuristics: These are for choosing a response, and they can be done in many ways, based on machine learning classifiers to simple if-else logical conditions.
+Here, uncomplicated technology is used to set rules, using patterns.
+This type of model is very popular for entertainment bots.
 AI and ML programming languages are widely used for response templates, and writing patterns.

 Developers write code using both these languages, and code can have multiple units.
-When a developer receives any message, it checks all the patterns till it finds a correct pattern which exactly or nearly matches user message.
+When a developer receives any message, it checks all the patterns till it finds a correct pattern which exactly or nearly matches the user message.
 If the match is found, then it chooses that template to generate the response.
-ChatScripts are the modern implementation of this kind: It is an open source chatbot engine that allows to define a chatbot in a rule-based language.
+ChatScripts are the modern implementation of this kind: It is an open-source chatbot engine that allows defining a chatbot in a rule-based language.

 < category > < pattern > …………….< /pattern > < template >..................< /template > < /category >

 Generative models: These models are the base for future chatbots, and they make them smarter and more interactive.
-These models are not widely in use, and are mostly in developing stage.
+These models are not widely in use and are mostly in the developing stage.

 Architecture with response selection

 A chatbot can deliver the same message through different words.
-For example, a weather bot that can predict response in different ways to different users like “It’s going to rain”, “do carry umbrella today”,“Probability of rain is 50%”.
+For example, a weather bot that can predict response in different ways to different users like “It’s going to rain”, “do carry an umbrella today”, “Probability of rain is 50%”.

 Generally, more sophisticated bots identify multiple intents in a message.
 Intent classification makes use of context information, like user profile, preferences, and previous messages.
 The weather bot can access the details like location and date to forecast weather.

 Candidate response generator: It does all the domain-specific calculations required to process the user request.
-It makes use of different algorithms, by calling few external APIs, or even takes the help of human to generate response.
-Final result of these calculations are listed as response candidates.
+It makes use of different algorithms, by calling few external APIs or even takes the help of humans to generate responses.
+The final result of these calculations is listed as response candidates.

 These responses must be accurate according to domain-specific logic, it can’t be just a set of random responses.
-Response generator should use intent, context of the conversation as well as entities that are extracted from the previous user messages, or else it can’t support group conversations.
-The role of response selector is to just rank all the response candidates, and selects a response which best suits the user’s request.
+Response generator should use intent, the context of the conversation as well as entities that are extracted from the previous user messages, or else it can’t support group conversations.
+The role of the response selector is to just rank all the response candidates and selects a response that best suits the user’s request.

-Currently there is a constant focus on improving the ability of chatbots to imitate the use of speech and meanings: Best example is “Cleverbot”.
+Currently, there is a constant focus on improving the ability of chatbots to imitate the use of speech and meanings: The best example is “Cleverbot”.
 We are in an era where consumers are always connected to social media platforms through smart devices.
-The new generation of consumers expect quick and supportive customer service experience from various brands.
-They demand quick responses which are more personalized with recommendations.
+The new generation of consumers expects a quick and supportive customer service experience from various brands.
+They demand quick responses that are more personalized with recommendations.

 To fulfill their demands and to address the heavy competition in the business world, they focus to build chatbots that can manage customer queries 24*7 without any delay.
-Reality is that, they engage the consumers at the right time, with the appropriate information which is cost effective.
-It acts as interface between customers and brands and build trust in them.
+The reality is that they engage the consumers at the right time, with the appropriate information which is cost-effective.
+It acts as an interface between customers and brands and builds trust in them.

 How advancement in AI impact Chatbots?